 He was a candidate in the 1917 and 1921 federal general elections, being defeated each time.
-He was appointed to the Court of King’s Bench in May 1922, and the Court of Appeal in January 1948.
+He was appointed to the Court of King’s Bench in May 1922 and the Court of Appeal in January 1948.
+During the Second World War, as Chairman of the Manitoba Mobilization Board, he vigourously challenged Mennonites who claimed conscientious objector status.
 He became Chief Justice of Manitoba in January 1955, the first native Manitoban to hold the post.
 He served until February 1961, when an amendment to the British North America Act forced him to retire against his will.
 In 1955 he was awarded an honorary degree by the University of Manitoba.

-He married Mary Turriff of Regina, Saskatchewan, with whom he had a son who died in infancy and four daughters: Eva Mary Adamson (wife of S. G. Pugh), Joan Edith Adamson (wife of J. M. Hunt), Julia Adamson (wife of T. N. Dickson), and Clementina Adamson (wife of M. O. Bidwell).
+He married Mary Wilson Turriff (1888-1973) of Regina, Saskatchewan, with whom he had a son who died in infancy and four daughters: Eva Mary Adamson (1915-?, wife of S. G. Pugh), Joan Edith Adamson (?-?, wife of J. M. Hunt), Julia Adamson (1917-?, wife of T. N. Dickson), and Clementina Adamson (?-?, wife of M. O. Bidwell).
 In 1911, he lived at 161 Mayfair Avenue, Winnipeg.
 By 1925, he lived at 254 Kingsway Avenue, Winnipeg.
-He was a member of the St. Charles Country Club, Carleton Club, Western Canada Military Institute, and the AF & AM.
+He was a member of the St. Charles Country Club, Carleton Club, Western Canada Military Institute, Anglican church, and AF & AM.
 He served as a President of the Manitoba Golf Association.
 He enjoyed golf, hunting, motoring, and travelling.
-Anglican.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.